palakberi/E-authentication-using-qr-and-otp/README.md

-# E-authentication-using-qr-and-otp
+# E-Authentication-using-QR-code-and-OTP

+Run the project by following steps:
+First of all you need to have software in your system to run it. (mySQL, php, any editor (like brackets), etc) .
+Then put all those files in a folder and run Simple registration.html file.
+This is how you can run the project.

+This project is all about the authentication of the user if he/she has already registered their data in the database.
-This project authenticates users by verifying their database-registered data.
-It ensures secure access with valid credentials and includes two-factor authentication with an OTP and QR code scanner.
+This project focuses on user authentication by verifying if their data is already registered in the database.
+Users with valid credentials can log in to their profiles, while others are denied access.
+Additionally, it implements a two-factor authentication system, requiring users to enter an OTP and scan a QR code.